DataDog/datadog-api-client-python/docs/v1/SyntheticsTestOptionsRetry.md

 # synthetics_test_options_retry.SyntheticsTestOptionsRetry

 Object describing the retry strategy to apply to a Synthetic test.
+By default, there is a 300ms wait before retrying a test that has failed.
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------